 In this guide i will cover various aspects of using console.log(), including basic usage, advanced techniques, and best practices.

-The most basic use of the console.log() function is to print values to the console.
-This can include text, numbers, arrays, and objects:
+The simplest use of console.log() is printing values to the console – text, numbers, arrays, and objects:

 console.log('Hello, World!');